savonet/book/streaming.md

 Reading the source code
 -----------------------

+\index{source code}

-As indicated in [there](#sec:further-workflow), a great way of learning about Liquidsoap and adding features to it is to read (and modify) the standard library, which is written in the Liquidsoap language detailed in [the dedicated chapter](#chap:language).
-In case you need to modify the internal behavior of Liquidsoap or chase an intricate bug you might have to read (and modify) the code of Liquidsoap itself, which is written in the [OCaml language](https://ocaml.org/).
+As indicated in [there](#sec:further-workflow), a great way of learning about Liquidsoap, and adding features to it, is to read (and modify) the standard library, which is written in the Liquidsoap language detailed in [the dedicated chapter](#chap:language).
+However, in the case you need to modify the internal behavior of Liquidsoap or chase an intricate bug you might have to read (and modify) the code of Liquidsoap itself, which is written in the [OCaml language](https://ocaml.org/)\index{OCaml}.
 This can be a bit intimidating at first, but it is perfectly doable with some motivation, and it might be reassuring to learn that some other people have gone through this before you!